exoclime/HELIOS-K/README.md

  * doStoreFullK: When set to one, then the full unsorted opacity function is written to the file 'Out_< name >.dat'.
  * doStoreSK: When set to one, then the perbin sorted opacity function is written to the file 'Out_< name >_bin.dat'.
  * nbins: number of bins
- * binsfile: A '-' ignores tis option, otherwise this option specifies a file name with contains the edges of the bins, which can be irregular.
+ * binsfile: A '-' ignores this option, otherwise this option specifies a file name which contains the edges of the bins, which can be irregular.
 This option overrides the numin, numax and nbins arguments.
+ * OutputEdgesFile: A '-' ignores this option, otherwise this option specifies a file name which contains the edges of the output locations in y for each bin.
  * kmin: minimal value for the opacity function
  * qalphaL: q value in the Lorentz half width q = Pself / P
  * doMean: Calculate the Planck and Rosseland opacity means